replikativ/replikativ/README.md

 ## TODO for a first release

-- Repo has a value UUID-4?
+- Investigate refresh on login necessary bug
+- Do some first profiling and optimization.
 - Clean up and document stage API
 - Passwordless authentication (and authorisation) based on email verification and inter-peer trust network as p2p middleware.
-- Middleware to pull (back) data from other users automatically and synchronously.
-- Do some first profiling and optimization.

 # long-term Roadmap